Polyurethane Over Latex Paint (How To Do it & Benefits)

 Apply The First Two Coats of Polyurethane

-Once the latex paint coating is clean and sanded, apply polyurethane.
+Apply three (3) thin polyurethane coats over the latex paint using a paintbrush, roller, or sprayer.
 You can apply water-based, exterior, or oil-based polyurethane over it.

-Mixing Polyurethane With Latex Paint
+Can You Mix Polyurethane With Latex Paint?

 You can mix water-based polyurethane with latex paint because both have the same solvent or base (water) and they are compatible.
 Mixing them will produce a durable and colorful finish.